-A total of twenty-four sites in seventeen states implement the program at grades four through twelve in urban, suburban, rural, and Native American school districts.
+The program is implemented in grades four through twelve in urban, suburban, rural, and Native American school districts.

 CONSTITUTION DAY

 To celebrate Constitution Day, lessons written specifically for the event and additional lessons adapted from We the People: The Citizen & the Constitution and Foundations of Democracy were posted on the Center's website for teachers and students, where they have been viewed and downloaded thousands of times.